Ecotrust/madrona/docs/managing_users.rst

 web registration
 ----------------
-The web registration framework allows users to add themselves to an instance of MarineMap.
+The web registration framework allows users to add themselves to an instance of Madrona.
 After supplying the necessary info, an inactive user will be created and an email sent to the given email address.
 To activate the account, the user must visit the url contained in the email.
 At this time, user's can not add themselves to groups; that process requires moderator/admin approval and will be handled by email.

 All users registering through the web interface will be assigned to the group defined in settings.GROUP_REGISTERED_BY_WEB ('registered_by_web' is the default).
 This allows staff to track which users registered themselves versus were added manually.